johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.3 Power-On Stalls and Spin Awareness.md

 	6. Spinning an airplane not approved for spins, or out of utility limits.
 This could be fatal!

 ### Completion Standards
 Learner must be able to demonstrate power-on stalls, to ACS standards.
-The client must be able to assess and avoid situations where intentional spins may occur, and must be able to explain (and optionally demonstrate) procedures to recover from unintentional spins.
+The client must be able to assess and avoid situations where unintentional spins may occur, and must be able to explain (and optionally demonstrate) procedures to recover from unintentional spins.

 > [!success]- Tolerances (Partial) from [[Private Pilot ACS|ACS]]
 > Recovery no lower than 1500' AGL, heading ±10° before stall, or specified bank angle ±10° (and <20°), acknowledge cues of impending stall and recover promptly with proper procedure.